-The Tremble Clefs Program establishes singing groups with these primary benefits.
+The Tremble Clefs therapeutic singing program establishes its' groups with these primary benefits.
 Focus is on utilizing good breathing practice, louder voice volume and wider pitch range; thus addressing some of the most serious voice symptoms found in people with Parkinson's.
-One of the typical characteristics is a soft, breathy voice.
+One typical characteristic is a soft, breathy voice.
 Other symptoms may include slurring and monotone.
-People with Parkinson's Disease also may suffer from slowness of movement and therefore reduced activity and sometimes social isolation.
-Participation in a Tremble Clefs singing program can help overcome these problems through breathing, stretching and posture activities, vocal exercise, rhythm and movement, and a strong social support system.
-The benefits are enjoyed by those both with and without previous singing experience.
-The members rehearse regularly and may perform throughout the community.
+People with Parkinson's Disease can suffer from slowness of movement and therefore reduced activity and sometimes social isolation.